Tag Archive: prints

 The Return of the Shop

 The shop is back.
 It’s a bit different now.
-If you can recall from a month ago, I gave up on yak because it doesn’t work with Wordpress MU.
+If you can recall from a month ago, I gave up on yak because it doesn’t work with WordPress MU.
 I found a plugin that does: Quick-Shop.
 It’s less fancy, but a lot easier to maintain.
 When you click “Add to Cart” on any page, you get redirected to the shopping cart, with that item added.
 To go back, press back in your browser (the old-fashioned way).
 To buy, click the PayPal button; you’ll be redirected to them so you can enter your payment info.
 Here’s the cart in action:

 the shopping cart